run-llama/llama_index/docs/docs/understanding/agent/basic_agent.md

 ## Getting started

+You can find all of this code in [the tutorial repo](https://github.com/run-llama/python-agents-tutorial).

 To avoid conflicts and keep things clean, we'll start a new Python virtual environment.
 You can use any virtual environment manager, but we'll use `poetry` here:

 ```bash